The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Nowadays, as technology and ergonomics have changed, you’ll find armour is made out of one or more of the following:

-- Silicone – A gel impact material that’s great for absorbing shock, and also moulding to the rider’s particular dimensions.
+- Silicone – A gel impact material great for absorbing shock and moulding to the rider’s particular dimensions.

-- Hard plastic – Usually this will be best for resisting asphalt abrasion or even punctures, and is often blended with foam for an all-round effect.
+- Hard plastic – Usually, this will be best for resisting asphalt abrasion or even punctures and is often blended with foam for an overall effect.
 Most mid-range armour will use hard plastic somewhere.

 - Viscoelastic – The most high-tech substance, it’s pliable and body-forming until impact when it becomes rigid, allowing it to be very strong for minimum bulk.
 D-3O armour contains this, which many companies use for high-level CE-2 protection.